Bachelor of Ministry

 In the Christian world he is also recognised as having a teaching gift expressed through Truth for Life Ministries, a division of The Jagelman Institute.

 Associate Professor Philip Lee (faculty profile)

 Ps Dean O'Keefe (faculty profile)

 Dean is a devout Queenslander, the son of a preacher man, the husband of one wife (Lisa) and father of four children.
 In 1998 he taught Mathematics and Science for two and a half years before moving to Sydney in 2001 to commence a Bachelor of Theology.
-Dean was a youth pastor for two years before joining the team at Alphacrucis.
-He is the Director of VET, and the State Chaplain for Rangers Australia NSW.
-He is currently enrolled in a Doctor of Ministry with AGTS.
+Dean was a youth pastor for two years before joining the team at AC.
+He has served as children's pastor for several years, was the State Chaplain for Rangers Australia NSW, is a presented for the Safer Churches workshops, and is currently enrolled in a Doctor of Ministry with AGTS, Evangel University.